GoogleFeud/ts-macros/docs/In-Depth/expanding.md

 ### Multiple expressions

-If the macro expands to multiple expressions, or has a statement inside it's body, then the body is wrapped inside an IIFE (Immediately Invoked function expression) and the last expression gets returned.
+If the macro expands to multiple expressions, or has a statement inside it's body, then the body is wrapped inside an IIFE (Immediately Invoked function expression) and the last expression gets returned automatically.

 ```ts --Macro
 function $push(array: Array<number>, ...nums: Array<number>) : number {